TPZ-CORE/tpz_admin/README.md

 ## Information

 - We also provide a DevTools NUI block to be used by players without permissions.
 The ace permission is: `tpzcore.admin.devtools` or `tpzcore.admin.all`.
+We also provide the possibility through discord roles and group roles.